 5. Vet bills

 Your mate comes to stay and your house gets robbed, along with all their stuff.
 Awkward.
-Luckily, many policies cover visitors' contents usually up to around a few hundred dollars.
+Luckily, many policies usually cover visitors' contents up to a few hundred dollars.

 7. Food spoilage